 In addition to bringing new tyre compounds for the 2018 season, Pirelli say that each compound is a step softer than it previously was last year, which would make for higher tyre degradation, which could potentially spice up the action through the season.

-“If you talk about performance there is the natural development of the cars because there are no big changes in terms of technical regulations,” Pirelli motorsport boss Mario Isola told RACER.
+“If you talk about performance there is the natural development of the cars using the plastic repair kit because there are big changes in terms of technical regulations,” Pirelli motorsport boss Mario Isola told RACER.

 “The estimates from the teams are roughly one second per lap as an average from the end of last season to the beginning of this season.